 After being stuck inside all winter, it’s natural to want to get out and enjoy the beautiful, sunny summer weather.
-If you have a newborn in tote, it’s essential to shield your baby’s sensitive skin from the sun — especially during the first six months.
+If you have a newborn in-toe, it’s essential to shield your baby’s sensitive skin from the sun — especially during the first six months.
 Here at T, we know that parents naturally want to protect their child from potential harm, like sickness or choking hazards.
 It’s important to note that if your baby is developing a tan or sunburn, your child may be in harm’s way.
 Studies show that too much sun exposure during childhood can lead to skin cancer and melanoma.
 So, we’ve put together some helpful tips for keeping your baby safe in summer and in the sun.

 During the First Six Months

 In addition to walking on the shady side of the street with your stroller’s canopy up, you’ll also want to make sure your child is fully covered—even on cloudy days.
-That means that every time you go out, your baby should be wearing a brimmed hat and UV-filter sunglasses as well as long pants and shirts sleeves that are lightweight and light-colored.
+That means that every time you go out, your baby should be wearing a brimmed hat and UV-filter sunglasses as well as long pants and shirt sleeves that are lightweight and light-colored.
 Additionally, clothes with a tight weave provide better protection than clothing that is woven loosely.
 Cotton clothing is both cool and protective.
 You could also purchase UV-protective clothing or swimwear.

 Being in a car seat in the back of your vehicle might not be as safe for your baby as you think.
 While the front windshield is protective against UV rays, the side and back windows aren’t.
 Therefore, you may want to purchase a UV shield that you can place over the window next to your baby.
 Also, you can cool your vehicle down before bringing your baby out.
 This (along with keeping your infant hydrated) can help lessen the chances of heatstroke.
 Now you know some of the best tips for keeping your baby safe in summer.